NSLS-II/blop/docs/source/tutorials/simple-experiment.md

 from tiled.server import SimpleTiledServer
 ```

 First, we will start up a Tiled server.
-This will act as our data access service which Bluesky will write to and that we Blop can read from.
+This will act as our data access service which Bluesky will write to and that Blop can read from.

 ```{code-cell} ipython3
 tiled_server = SimpleTiledServer()